engineer-work/Join-Company/README.md

 > Then, why Society?
 School, College, Office ? giving wrong and more work, without understanding individual, but collecting lot of money.

+> Becareful,  **No God and No Demon**, It **just a binary classification** like Day and Night.
+Many cheating innocent one, just using this binary classification algorithm.

 # Application

 Which I **created for my (ambition|passion|hobby|career|growth)** . *It for my future learning notes*